laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    Specifically, this means that shorter forms of encodings for a NaN are used when that can be achieved by only removing trailing zeros in the payload.
+   Further clarifying a "should"-level statement in Section 6.2.1 of
-   Further clarifying {{IEEE754}}, the CBOR encoding uses a leading bit of 1 to encode a quiet NaN; encoding of signaling NaN is NOT RECOMMENDED but is achieved by using a leading bit of 0.
+   {{IEEE754}}, the CBOR encoding uses a leading bit of 1 in the significand to encode a quiet NaN; encoding of signaling NaN is NOT RECOMMENDED but is achieved by using a leading bit of 0.

-   Typically, most applications that employ NaNs in their storage and communication interfaces will only use the NaN with payload 0, which therefore deterministically encodes as 0xf97e00.
+   Typically, most applications that employ NaNs in their storage and communication interfaces will only use a quiet NaN with payload 0, which therefore deterministically encodes as 0xf97e00.
 5. There is no special handling of subnormal values.
 6. The CBOR Common Deterministic Encoding Profile does not presume equivalence of basic floating point values with floating point values using other representations (e.g., tag 4/5).
+   Such equivalences and related deterministic representation rules can be added at the application (profile) level if desired.

 The main intent here is to preserve the basic generic data model, so applications (or Application Profiles, see {{application-profiles}}) can make their own decisions within that data model.
-E.g., an application (profile) can decide that it only ever allows a single NaN value that would encoded as 0xf97e00, so a CDE implementation focusing on this application (profile) would not need to provide processing for other NaN values.
+E.g., an application (profile) can decide that it only ever allows a single NaN value that would be encoded as 0xf97e00, so a CDE implementation focusing on this application (profile) would not need to provide processing for other NaN values.
 Basing the definition of both CDE and Application Profiles on the generic data model of CBOR also means that there is no effect on the Concise Data Definition Language (CDDL)
-{{-cddl}}, except where the data description documents encoding decisions for byte strings carrying embedded CBOR.
+{{-cddl}}, except where the data description documents encoding decisions for byte strings that carry embedded CBOR.

 --- back